The Operations Division manages more than 8,000 acres of park land and open space, 109 miles of trails, and a variety of recreation facilities.

 The regional parks were designed to include a developed portion with facilities such as turfed, multi-purpose play fields, tennis, volleyball and basketball courts, archery range, disc golf course, dog parks, equestrian skills course, picnic areas with pavilions for group activities, restrooms, and green space for unstructured activities.

-Adam has been part of the El Paso County Parks team since 2000 and began as a seasonal employee at Bear Creek Regional Park.
-He later became a full time employee and in April of 2015 received a promotion to the East District Maintenance Supervisor.
-His area of responsibility is the eastern portion of the county.
+The East District include the eastern portion of the county.
 Which runs from Meridian Road to the county line and includes Homestead Ranch Regional Park, Paint Mines Regional Park, Rock Island Regional Trail and the Fairgrounds.

-Kyle began his career with El Paso County Parks in November of 2012 as a Park Maintenance II in the East District.
-In the summer of 2013 he was received a promotion to Park Maintenance III position in the Central District and was responsible for the turf and landscape maintenance of 15 County Facilities.
-In November of 2014 Kyle received a promotion to Park Supervisor, Central District Parks.
-He is currently responsible for Regional Development Building, Centennial Hall, Pikes Peak Center, Sheriff’s Building, Professional Building, County Court House , Metro Jail , Criminal Justice Center, Fathering Center, Visitation Center, Community Service Center, County DMV, Fleet Management Facility, Emergency Response Facility, Metro Parking Garage, CSU Extension Office, County Health Department, Bear Creek Regional Park, Bear Creek Dog Park, Bear Creek Nature Center, Rainbow Falls Recreational Area, Ute Pass Regional Trail and Jones Park.
+The Central District includes the Regional Development Building, Centennial Hall, Pikes Peak Center, Sheriff’s Building, Professional Building, County Court House, Metro Jail, Criminal Justice Center, Fathering Center, Visitation Center, Community Service Center, County DMV, Fleet Management Facility, Emergency Response Facility, Metro Parking Garage, CSU Extension Office, County Health Department, Bear Creek Regional Park, Bear Creek Dog Park, Bear Creek Nature Center, Rainbow Falls Recreational Area, Ute Pass Regional Trail and Jones Park.